jraj2309/SOAR-Productivity-Tool/README.md

 # SOAR-Productivity-Tool
 A productivity website made to tackle poor use of time.
+Please do not copy/use the code